banepwn/wbui/README.md

 - [ ] Context menu

 ## Usage
-See `main.lua` for example usage. **Note that WBUI makes some assumptions about its path.** If you require WBUI with `require("foo.bar")`, WBUI will assume it is located at `foo/bar`.
-If this is not the case, you need to manually override `wbui.path` to refer to the correct path *before* calling `wbui.initialize`.
+See `main.lua` for example usage. **Note that WBUI makes some assumptions about its path.** See `wbui.path` in the documentation for details.

 ## License
 This library is licensed under the zlib license.
 For more information, see `LICENSE.txt`. **This software is offered with no warranty.
 If it ruins your project or burns your house down, it's not my problem.**